FacileThings

 avatar

-Commented over 8 years ago Richard Blake
+Commented about 9 years ago Richard Blake

 Loved the update.
 Just one question, when adding :time to a task, if I put '3.5 hr' it only seems to accept the integer part and leaves the '.5' as part of the task title text.
 Is there a specific format I need to use to get a time of 3.5 hrs recognised?